dat3Cph/material/setup/testContainerSetup.md

 3. Modify / overwrite the HibernateConfig file.
 The new version will provide a boolean ´isTest´ attribute, that can signal whether the connectionpool should be hooked onto the real database (normal situation) - or be using the test-containers and a test database.
 4. Setup your test class for the test EntityManagerFactory
+5. Stuff some test data in the database (populate)
+6. Use Rest Assured to perform you first REST test
+7. Complete the remaining tests

 Code-snippets are provided below: